fabiandev/jh-boilerplate/README.md

 >> Version bumped to 1.0.0
 ```

+#### JSHint

+By default every time your app is building or compiling, it is automatically checked for syntax and semantic errors with [JSHint](https://github.com/gruntjs/grunt-contrib-jshint) and gives you error messages in the command line window if there's something wrong.
+You may want to edit the JSHint options in ```Gruntfile.js``` around ```line 350```.
+You will fins a jshint array with an options property.

 #### Testing

 You may include karma unit test files.
-E.g. Those files are named like ```name.spec.js```
+Those are named like this: ```name.spec.js```

-You can then optionally run unit test:
+You can then optionally run the tests:

 ```sh
 $ grunt watch --with-tests